samsung-cnct/k2/README.md

 docker run $K2OPTS quay.io/samsung_cnct/k2:latest ./bin/update.sh --config $HOME/.kraken/${CLUSTER}.yaml --addnodepools <nodepools,you,wish,to,add> --rmnodepools <nodepools,you,wish,to,remove>
 ```

-## Kubernetes versioning for kraken-lib services
+## Kubernetes Versioning for kraken-lib Services
 kraken-lib will use the versions of Helm and kubectl appropriate for the Kubernetes version of each cluster.
 It does so by determining each cluster's currently set Kubernetes minor version.
 Because node pools can have different versions from each other, the minor version is set according to the version of the control-plane node pool in AWS clusters.
 For GKE clusters, kraken-lib uses the Kubernetes version of the last node pool in the node pools list.

 ### Handling unsupported versions of Helm